HridayM25/No-Library-Machine-Learning/README.md

 1) The first two notebooks contain the code for forward pass and one round of backward propogation on the last layer of the network.

 2) The complete notebook codes out the entire process.
 I have set my own architecture, which can be changed in the notebook, and different hyperparamters as well.
    I have run the model on the dataset, for 1000 timesteps, and ended up with a loss of 50.1051 at the final timestep.
-Note that no optimization techniques    were used, and the architeture I used was only 5 layers, with neurons ranging from 3-5.
+Note that no optimization techniques    were used, and the architecture I used was only 5 layers, with neurons ranging from 3-5.
 Hence the architecture used was very small.